 The Company is exposed to the risk that the price of energy, steel and other purchased components may increase and the Company may not be able to increase the price of its products correspondingly.
 If this occurs, the Company's results of operations would be adversely impacted.
-In 2023, the cost of commodities, components, parts, and accessories was higher compared to the cost of those items purchased in 2022, mainly as a result of inflationary pressure.
-In 2023, we worked to mitigate some of the effects of cost increases through pricing actions.
-Inflation moderated in the second half of 2023 and we anticipate that trend will continue in 2024 with the average cost of commodities, components, parts, and accessories increasing slightly when compared to the average costs in 2023.
-However, cost inflation is an ongoing challenge that could have a material impact on the Company's business and financial results, particularly if the current inflationary environment materially worsens.
+In 2024, while inflation moderated compared to prior years, the cost of commodities, components, parts, and accessories remained elevated relative to historical levels.
+Throughout 2024, we continued to implement strategic pricing actions and operational efficiency measures to help offset these sustained cost pressures.
+While the rate of inflation decreased during 2024, prices for many key inputs remained higher than pre-pandemic levels.
+Looking ahead to 2025, we expect the cost environment to remain challenging, though with less volatility than in recent years.
+We anticipate modest increases in the average cost of commodities, components, parts, and accessories compared to 2024 levels.
+However, cost inflation continues to be an ongoing challenge that could have a material impact on the Company's business and financial results, particularly if there are unexpected shifts in political policy changes (including the imposition of tariffs), global economic environment or supply chain dynamics.